“Alright, Andrew. I’ll set the GPS going but you’ll have to remember it only gets us in the area, not to the area — only in the area. Okay?”

 “Right,” he told me, starting the car.
 “Let’s go.”

 Off we headed to George Washington National Forest’s Tibbet Knob, our first hike of the new year together.

-- This is a four mile hike, though HikingUpward says it is only about three miles, which is incorrect.
-(Oh, and for those interested, there is a thirteen-point-three mile hike that combines Tibbet with a second trail on nearby Long Mountain, but you need to get the shuttle between the two.)
+- Almost four miles (Oh, and for those interested, there is a thirteen-point-three mile hike that combines Tibbet with a second trail on nearby Long Mountain, but you need to get the shuttle between the two.)

 - It is an 830-foot elevation

 - Rated a Level Two of Five difficulty